Sometimes with Cartagena de Indias Colombia, I have the feeling that the world split into two kinds of people.

 However, you don’t need to spend too much time there.
 Let me explain below how you can visit Cartegena de Indias entirely in less than 48 hours, so you have plenty of time for the rest of Colombia.

-Author’s note: I put a lot of energy and research in this step by step guide to visit Cartagena de Indias.
+Author’s note: I put a lot of energy and research in this step by step guide to visit Cartagena de Indias, Colombia.
 Hope you will find it helpful.

-Tell me if you have some ideas to improve it.
-Use it as much as you want and don’t hesitate to share it to help the others travellers.
+Don’t hesitate if you have some ideas to improve it.
+Or if you want to forward it to your friends.
+Sharing is caring! 😉

-If you don’t have the time to read everything, use the Table of Contents of this article to find what you need.
+If you don’t have the time to read everything, use the table of Contents of this article to find quickly what you need.

-The 10 reasons why you shouldn’t spend too much time to visit Cartagena de Indias
+The 10 reasons why you shouldn’t spend too much time to visit Cartagena de Indias, Colombia

 - It’s very very very touristic